West Valley Mega Site

 Gas Adjacency

-High-pressure natural gas pipeline proximity enables optional prime-power and microgrid solutions.
+High-pressure natural gas pipeline proximity supports evaluation of optional prime-power and behind-the-meter generation strategies. *

 Fiber Expansion